-The parameter must be chosen with prudence to reach good functionality and compliance with valid regulatory requirements as the EN 300 220 in the European Union or the FCC in the United States of America.
+The parameter must be chosen with prudence to reach good functionality and compliance with valid regulatory requirements as the FCC in the United States of America.

 After modification of the RADIO_DefaultRfProfile, please check whether the RADIO_DefaultRfChannel has to be updated too.